Arkadiusz Miłoszewski

 Arkadiusz Miłoszewski (born March 22, 1973) is a Polish professional basketball coach and former national team player.
-He currently serves as head coach for Wilki Morskie Szczecin of the PLK and as assistant coach for Polish national basketball team.
+He currently serves as head coach for Zastal Zielona Góra of the PLK and as assistant coach for Polish national basketball team.

 He played for Poland’s national basketball team from 1994 to 1996.

 On September 30, 2021, he has signed as head coach with Wilki Morskie Szczecin of the PLK.